CannonWilson/madhacks/README.md

 ## Project Overview

-This project develops an intelligent router designed to direct user prompts to the most suitable Large Language Model (LLM) based on performance, latency, and cost.
-The router analyzes the prompt, generates a task description using a language model, and subsequently selects the optimal model using a sophisticated ranking system.
+This project creates an advanced router to direct user prompts to the optimal Large Language Model (LLM) based on performance, latency, and cost considerations.
+The router analyzes each prompt, generates a task description using a language model, and selects the best model through a refined ranking system.

-### How It Works
+## Process

-1. **Prompt Reception:** Upon receiving a user prompt, it's passed to a designated language model that succinctly describes the task in natural language.
+Prompt Analysis: Each user prompt is processed by a language model that distills the task into a concise description.
-2. **Task Embedding:** This description is converted into an embedding using an efficient variant of BERT (e.g., DistilBERT, AlBERT).
+Task Embedding: This description is converted to an embedding via a lightweight BERT model (e.g., DistilBERT or ALBERT).
-3. **Clustering:** Task embeddings are clustered using algorithms like DBSCAN or k-means to identify the cluster with the closest center.
+Clustering: Task embeddings are clustered using methods like DBSCAN or k-means to match prompts with their nearest cluster centers.
-4. **Model Ranking:** Each cluster center has associated model rankings based on three dimensions (performance, latency, cost).
-User preferences are used to select the best model from these rankings.
+Model Selection: Based on user preferences, the router selects the top model for each cluster by evaluating performance, latency, and cost rankings.
-5. **Update Mechanism:** When updating clusters, new task embeddings are used for clustering.
-Each model is then re-ranked using a judge model in comparison to a reference model, with associated costs and latencies recorded.
+Dynamic Updating: New task embeddings trigger clustering updates.
+Models are re-ranked by a judge model compared against a reference model, capturing costs and latencies.

-### LLM Ranks
+## LLM Ranking Methodology

+Prompt Dataset: A diverse prompt dataset is compiled across 25 distinct tasks.
+Model Testing: Using OpenRouter, five models (Claude-2, ChatGPT-3.5-turbo, ChatGPT-4, Meta-LLaMA-34B, and Meta-LLaMA-2-70B) are evaluated for all prompts.
+Rank Scoring: Each model’s performance is evaluated by LLM judges and human raters to establish unbiased rankings.
+To mitigate position bias, each judge model evaluates two LLM outputs six times per task, disregarding ties.

+## Advancements Beyond Existing Methods

+This system extends current LLM routing approaches by incorporating dynamic embedding-based clustering with an adaptive model-ranking mechanism.
+This setup continuously refines model selection as new tasks emerge, optimizing user-specific parameters in real time.
+This combination of task clustering, embedding adaptation, and regular performance re-evaluation enables the router to support more nuanced, responsive model deployment across a wide range of use cases.

+## Results

-1. **Task/Prompt Collection:** Creation of a dataset consisting of prompts from 25 tasks.
+- Compiled a dataset of 25 realworld LLM applications by hand
-2. **Model Interaction:** Integration with openrouter.ai to call all 5 models, including Claude-2, ChatGPT-3.5-turbo, ChatGPT-4, Meta-Llama34b and Meta-Llama-2-70b.
-3. **Ranking Development:** Establishment of human rankings and LLM judges for all models across each task.
-We avoid position bias by letting the judge model judge the performances of two LLMs 6 times.
-Ties will be skipped.
+- Generated system for getting human rankings and judge LLM rankings for candidate models on each task
+- Created prompt -> task embedding pipeline that runs in 0.38 (describe task being performed for a prompt) + 0.06 (generate task embedding) = 0.44 seconds total ON A CPU.
+This pipeline running on a GPU would be both accurate and extremely fast.